I love reading stories of SaaS companies that truly get it when it comes to renewal rates.

 Just to be clear, when we refer to “renewal rates” in this post, we’re talking specifically about customer renewal rate—the rate that customers renew their subscriptions—but we’ll go over how to calculate different renewal rates in a few minutes.

-Why you should be measuring renewal rate
+Why SaaS businesses should be measuring renewal rate

 Having a good handle on your renewal rate is crucial for every SaaS company.
 Tracking how renewals are changing over time makes it easy to spot trends and potential growth pitfalls early—an increasing renewal rate means happy customers and smooth sailing, while a decreasing renewal rate could be a sign of rough seas ahead.